HomeBlogBest Face Analysis Apps

 TL;DR — Quick Picks

-Best overall (free + private): RealSmile — 17 metrics, instant, photos never leave your device
+Best overall (free + private): RealSmile — 17 metrics, instant, photos are never stored

 Best for crowdsourced feedback: Photofeeler — real humans rate you, but slow and not private